-I’m always being asked about the plethora of different cruises on the Seine, starting with “Is a boat trip on the Seine a good thing to do if we only have a couple of days in Paris?”
-“Is a boat trip a tourist trap?”
-“Should we spend the money on dining or just take a guided tour?”
+I am always being asked about the plethora of different boat cruises on the Seine, starting with “Is a boat trip on the Seine a good thing to do if we only have a couple of days in Paris”?
+“Are they a tourist trap”?
+“Should we spend the money on dining or just take a guided tour”?

-My reflex answer is “yes, definitely, make space for a boat trip no matter how short your trip.”
-You’ll have a completely different perspective of Paris from the river; the buildings are stunning and even more beautiful when lit in the evenings.
-The round trip can be relatively quick and you get to rest your, often very, weary feet.
+My reflex answer is “yes, definitely, no matter how short your trip, make space for a boat trip”.
+You have a completely different perspective of Paris from the river; the buildings are stunning and even more beautiful when lit in the evenings.
+The round trip can be relatively quick and you get to rest your, often very, weary, feet.

-Yes, a boat trip can also be a tourist trap but that doesn’t mean to say you are ripped off – there is enough competition to keep prices down and service efficient.
-In fact, if you can, take the trip twice, once during the day in the sunshine and again in the evening at dusk whilst eating a delicious meal.
+Yes, it is also a tourist trap but that doesn’t mean to say you are ripped off – there is enough competition to keep prices down and service efficient.
+In fact, if you can, take the trip twice, once during the day in the sunshine and again in the evening at dusk.

 For starters, there is the BatoBus, the watery equivalent of the Hop-on Hop-off bus.
-There are 1 or 2 day tickets for these boats that shuttle every 20 minutes along the 9 stops.
+There are 1 or 2 day tickets for these boats that come every 20 minutes to any of the 9 stops.
 This is a great option if you think you are going to sightsee along the river and want to take in as much as possible.
 It’s also quite a great option for children who may get tired easily because there is so much to distract them.

 Then there are the cruises :

-Vedettes du Pont Neuf offer a basic cruise every 30 minutes from the Pont Neuf with commentary in French and English from a real guide.
+Vedettes du Pont Neuf offer a basic cruise 12 times a day (rather than every 30 minutes pre-Covid) from the Pont Neuf with commentary in French and English from a real guide.
 Bring a picnic!

-The famous Bateaux Mouches and Bateaux Parisiens are much larger cruise boats.
-You can take the guided (taped) tour or opt for food as they offer lunch, brunch or dinner menus.
-Bateaux Parisien boats are smaller and prices are lighter except if you pick a table outside.
-The Bateaux Mouches are larger, more expensive and smarter – there is a dress code and dinner is prepared freshly that day.
-On both you are accompanied by a small band so you can dance between the tables if you like.
+The famous Bateaux Mouches and Bateaux Parisiens are much larger cruise boats so cheaper for their guided (taped) tours.
+However you could opt for food with the lunch, brunch or dinner menus.
+Bateaux Parisien boats are smaller and the Bateaux Mouches have a dress code for dinner.
+Dinner is prepared fresh that day and you are accompanied by a small band on both so you can dance between the tables if you like.

 I have not taken the lunch or brunch trips but have only heard good reviews from guests.
-I have taken the dinner trips on several occasions and the food is very good however with pricing for dinner starting at €99 per person for the Bateaux Mouches you can also ask me to give you a couple of dinner options before taking a night cruise.
+I have taken the dinner trips on several occasions and the food is very good however with pricing for dinner starting at €99 per person you can also ask me to give you a couple of dinner options before taking a night cruise.

-Hope you found this interesting and do tell me which one(s) you have tried and which you preferred.
+Glad you enjoyed the blog and do tell me which choice you make and how you enjoyed it.